Eduard and Alexander Hornemann

 Edo with his aunt Ans. © Private collection, Hornemann family

-Her husband Philip froze to death on February 21, 1945, in an open freight wagon near Sachsenhausen.
+On June 3, 1944, the Hornemann family was deported to Auschwitz, where Elisabeth died of typhoid.
+Her husband, Philip, froze to death on February 21, 1945, in an open freight wagon near Sachsenhausen.

 Elisabeth Hornemann's siblings, Jo Doctors and Ans van Staveren, survived.